-During the three months ended April 2, 2010, the Company incurred other operating charges of approximately \$96 million, which consisted of \$50 million attributable to the Company's ongoing productivity initiatives, \$40 million due to restructuring charges and \$6 million related to transaction costs incurred in connection with our definitive agreements to acquire the assets and liabilities of CCE's North American operations and to sell our Norwegian and Swedish bottling operations to CCE.
-Refer to Note I for additional information on our productivity initiatives and restructuring charges.
+During the six months ended July 2, 2010, the Company incurred other operating charges of approximately \$174 million, which consisted of \$163 million attributable to the Company's ongoing productivity, integration and restructuring initiatives and \$11 million related to transaction costs incurred in connection with our definitive agreements to acquire the assets and liabilities of CCE's North American operations and to sell our Norwegian and Swedish bottling operations to CCE.
+Refer to Note I for additional information on our productivity, integration and restructuring initiatives.
+Refer to Note E for additional information related to the transaction costs.
+Refer to Note N for the impact these charges had on our operating segments.

 2 On January 1, 2010, we deconsolidated certain VIEs as a result of the adoption of new accounting guidance issued by the FASB.
 We have accounted for our investments in these deconsolidated entities under the equity method of accounting since January 1, 2010.
 The Company did not recognize any gains or losses as a result of the deconsolidation, and the carrying value of our investment in these entities was carried over at historic cost.
-Refer to Note A
+Refer to Note A.